dianedelallee/Web/GestionPassword/README.md

 Open the page Password.html to your favorite Browser.
 Play with this quick form.

-You can use diferent regex :
+You can use different regex :

 1. "^(?=.*[a-z])(?=.*[A-Z])(?=.*\d)(?=.*[$@$!%*?&])[A-Za-z\d$@$!%*?&]{8,}"
    * 1 Uppercase